Chessel Bay Local Nature Reserve

 Chessel Bay Plastic Pellet Survey

-In November 2012 Friends of Chessel Bay submitted a complaint to the Environment Agency with regard to the number of plastic pellets on the site.
-This complaint has been acknowledged by the EA who say they will look into it.
-Their reply is below:
+Friends of Chessel Bay submitted complaints to the Environment Agency in 2012 and 2019 with regard to the number of plastic pellets on the site.
+See letter and response here:

 In the winter months, the mudflats are sometimes dug up by bait diggers searching for ragworms.
 This activity impacts on the site disturbing the creatures of the mudland and wading birds whose visits to this precious urban resource are greatly reduced as a result.